CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/glossary.md

 ## Query

-When you search a corpus on I-analyzer, you make a query.
-This is your description of what you want to see; for example, you want to see all documents, or search for a specific term.
+When you provide a bit of text to search for, we call this a query.
+Your query can include one or several terms.
+When you search for documents, you can use special characters to make more complex queries; see [queries](/manual/query) for more information.

 ## Tag

 On I-analyzer, tags are labels that you can assign to documents.
-See the [tags](/manual/tagging-documents) for more information.
+See [tags](/manual/tagging-documents) for more information.

 ## Word embeddings